-Joining local Facebook groups is where I’ve had the best luck at finding hard to find Rae Dunn pieces.
+Joining local Facebook groups is where I’ve had the best luck at finding hard-to-find Rae Dunn pieces.
 If you are on Facebook, search “your area” + Rae Dunn and see if there are any local Buy Sell Trade groups.
 Reach other to other collectors and let them know what you are looking for and in turn, keep an eye out for the pieces they want.

 2. Visit stores at random times

 Rae Dunn items can be found at TJ Maxx, HomeGoods and Marshalls.
 I’ve heard that the key to finding stuff is to go before opening but who has time for that!?
 I go at random times during the week and I don’t know if it’s just my area, but I’ve found stuff around lunchtime that just came off the cart.

 3. Hit the thrift stores!

 I was able to sell the piece to a collector that had been searching for a long time and who managed to find a lid that matched it!
-I’ve seen older Christmas canisters and the bloom line at various Goodwill’s in my area.
+I’ve seen older Christmas canisters and the bloom line at various Goodwill locations in my area.

 4. Buy RAE DUNN online!

-The websites are often in stock whereas the brick and mortar stores can be hit or miss with the number of items.
+The websites are often in stock whereas the brick-and-mortar stores can be hit or miss with the number of items.
 Amazon also has resellers that sell the boutique line.
-Often these prices are a lot higher than in store so do price research before purchasing.
+Often these prices are a lot higher than in-store so do price research before purchasing.

 5. Support Rae Dunn’s Etsy Shop

-Rae Dunn has an Etsy shop that she sells handmade pieces out of.
+Rae Dunn has an Etsy shop where she sells handmade pieces.
 Some of these pieces are totally unique.
 I think it’s important to remember that the designs are created by an actual artist and the best way to support them is to purchase from them directly!

-Remember, be kind and partner up with other collectors.
+Remember, be kind, and partner up with other collectors.
 I’ve been reading about some serious ugliness that is going on with finding and collecting Rae Dunn.
 It’s so important to remember it’s just pieces of pottery!